Book Title: The Revolution of Ivy

 But there is hope beyond the fence, as well.
 And when Bishop reappears in Ivy's life, she must decide if returning to Westfall to take a final stand for what she believes is right is worth losing everything she's fought for.

 This book is a sweet and clean romance, with admirable and likable characters.
-It isn't super harsh for a dystopian, if your turned off by the bleakness of most post-apocalyptic/dystopian stories then this one is probably perfect for you.
+It isn't super harsh for a dystopian, if you're turned off by the bleakness of most post-apocalyptic/dystopian stories then this one is probably perfect for you.